-2.5 Clinical Policy
+2.4 Clinical Policy

 - Clinicals are assigned as they become available therefore, the start may be delayed. - Clinical placement is available year-round in Fall, Spring and Summer semesters. - There are no weekends and evening availability.
 There are limited part time options.
-Much of the Clinical experience is done during the early morning and afternoon to provide the student with volume of required venipunctures to complete the program. - Schedules are determined by the site 3-week full time days is the availability provided to complete the required 120 hours of Clinical experience. - 8 months is an approximate length for program completion.
-Clinical may extend program completion past 8 months. - Clinical is assigned and may involve significant travel; no accommodation will be made for those unable to drive. - All Clinical requirements must be completed prior to beginning Clinical.
-There will be no refund of money paid for completion of Clinical requirements.
+Much of the clinical experience is during the early morning and afternoon to provide the student with volume of required venipunctures to complete the program - Schedules are determined by the site 3-week full time days is the availability provided to complete the required 120 hours of clinical experience - 8 months is an approximate length for program completion.
+Clinical may extend program completion past 8 months. - Clinical are assigned and may involve significant travel; no accommodations will be made to those unable to drive. - All clinical requirements must be completed prior to beginning clinical.
+There will be no refund of money paid for completion of clinical requirements.

-2.6 Clinical Communication Policy
+2.5 Clinical Communication Policy

-- All communication should take place during normal business hours 6 am to 5pm in less reporting an absence. - All communication to Clinical sites should be professional and relevant to the Clinical experience (ex.
-Clinical schedule, Clinical expectations).

-- Student concerns personal in nature should be directed to Harper College Phlebotomy Coordinator promptly. - Harper College Faculty will be provided an introduction email to the Clinical site supervisor one week prior to Clinical start by Harper Faculty and cc the student on that communication.
+- All communication should take place during normal business hours 6 am to 5pm in less reporting an absence - All communication to clinical site should be professional and relevant to the clinical experience (ex.
+Clinical schedule, clinical expectations). - Student concerns personal in nature should be directed to Harper College Phlebotomy Coordinator promptly - Harper College Faculty will be provided an introduction email to the clinical site supervisor one week prior to clinical start by Harper Faculty and cc the student on that communication

-2.7 Clinical Participation Policy
+2.5 Clinical Participation Policy

-- It is imperative that the student on Clinical notify both the college and the hospital coordinator of any changes in health status that have an impact on patient or student safety or on the student's ability to perform the essential functions.
+- It is imperative that the student on clinical notify both the college and the hospital coordinator of any changes in health status that have an impact on patient or student safety or on the student's ability to perform the essential functions.
 Failure to do so is unsafe behavior and will result in dismissal from the program.
-See the Clinical participation policy in this manual. - The PHB student is required to present in a professional manner in the Clinical setting by following the uniform policy found in this manual.
-A student who does not adhere to the uniform requirements will be dismissed from the Clinical setting, which can impact successful completion of Clinical course requirements. - The PHB student recognizes the risk of contracting communicable disease including the coronavirus/COVID-19 in the Clinical setting and holds harmless the college and affiliated hospitals and agrees to sign a waiver. - College position as of 1/13/2021: Students should not scan COVID positive or suspect cases.
+See the clinical participation policy in this manual. - The PHB student is required to present in a professional manner in the clinical setting by following the uniform policy found in this manual.
+A student who does not adhere to the uniform requirements will be dismissed from the clinical setting, which can impact successful completion of clinical course requirements. - The PHB student recognizes the risk of contracting communicable disease including the coronavirus/COVID-19 in the clinical setting and holds harmless the college and affiliated hospitals and agrees to sign a waiver.

+• College position as of 1/13/2021: Students should not scan COVID positive or suspect cases